validus77/vNES/README.md

 # vNES
 # Overview
-As a developer I have a bucket list of projects that are in no way unique or novel but I would like to buil.
-One of them is an NES emulator, There are plenty of really good high qulaty emulators out there so I do not intend for this to be anything but a personal hobby project.
-I will updatet this readme as I work on it.
+As a developer, I have a bucket list of projects that may not be unique or novel, but I still want to build.
+One of these is an NES emulator.
+While there are plenty of excellent, high-quality emulators available, this project is intended solely as a personal hobby.
+I will update this README as the project progresses.